-This verse has the appearance of allowing divorce for fornication.
+This verse has the appearance allowing divorce fornication.
 It reads:

-And I say unto you, Whosoever shall put away his wife, except it be for fornication, and shall marry another, committeth adultery: and whoso marrieth her which is put away doth commit adultery.
+Whosoever shall put away his wife, except it be for fornication, and shall marry another, committeth adultery: and whoso marrieth hei which is put away doth commit adultery.

 Many theologians read this verse and quickly conclude that it is teaching there can be no divorce except in the one case of fornication.
 Surely this verse appears to teach that fornication is cause for divorce.